driconrikus/koronet-test/README.md

 ## Project Overview

-This project aims to provide a robust and scalable web service with database and caching capabilities, coupled with automated deployment and observability.
+This project aims to provide a robust and scalable backend service with database and caching capabilities, coupled with automated deployment and observability.
+It lays the groundwork for a full-stack application.
 The core components include:

 *   **Flask Web Server**: A Python Flask application that responds with "Hi Koronet Team." and reports connectivity status to PostgreSQL and Redis.
 *   **PostgreSQL Database**: A relational database for persistent data storage.